gjmurakami-10gen/mongo-ruby-driver/ClusterTest.md

 # Mongo Shell Cluster Testing Notes

+- pending
+    - harness as in the Perl driver
+    - version opt and MONGOPATH environment variable as in the Perl driver

 ## mongo shell test framework essentials

 - based on mongo shell ReplSetTest and ShardingTest objects